 Your department should be run as though you are, or will be, facing limited resources, ie limited staff, funding, equipment or time.
 Even if times are good today, you should assume that cuts could be made tomorrow.
 Accordingly, you can ask your internal customers/stakeholders to prioritize their need or desire for your PR products and services.

 A typical question to establish this would be along the lines of: “If next year we could only provide you with a fewer number of products instead of the number we currently provide, which could you do without?”
 Another question for a similar result could be along the lines of “What is the minimum number of times a year we could provide you the service (say, an employee newsletter) and still achieve your objectives for it?”
-The responses would be a valuable guide in planning the future needs for PR products and services.
+The responses would be a valuable guide in planning the future needs for PR products and services, and would be a good way to measure your PR team’s overall performance.

 Every product or service requires committing some organizational resources, especially funding.
 Cost estimates to produce the relevant products or services should be reviewed in conjunction with accounting staff.
 These estimates should be provided to the respective stakeholders so they understand the costs involved.
 Their feedback will help your decision-making about being able to provide future PR products and services.